-LEARNING OBJECTIVES KNOWLEDGE STATEMENTS 4.
+LEARNING OBJECTIVES KNOWLEDGE STATEMENTS

 Assess the influence of operating changes on the estimation of unpaid claims. a.
-How internal operating changes affect estimates of unpaid claims: Claims processing Underwriting and policy provisions Marketing Coding of claim counts and/or claim related expenses Treatment of recoveries such as policyholder deductibles and salvage and Range of weight: 0-5 percent subrogation Reinsurance
+How internal operating changes affect estimates of unpaid claims: Claims processing Underwriting and policy provisions Marketing Coding of claim counts and/or claim related expenses Treatment of recoveries such as policyholder deductibles and salvage and subrogation Reinsurance

+Range of weight: 0-5 percent

+READINGS

+Friedland, Part 3 (Chapters 6-15)